 When using the function kernel in kinetic data structures, especially one that is in exact, it is useful to wrap the root stack.
 The wrapper checks the sign of the certificate function being solved and uses that to handle degeneracies.
 This is done by, for the inexact solvers

-and for exact solvers
+typedef Kinetic::Derivitive_filter_function_kernel<Function_kernel> KDS_function_kernel;and for exact solvers

 typedef Kinetic::Handle_degeneracy_function_kernel<Function_kernel> KDS_function_kernel;

 For exact computations, the primary representation for roots is the now standard choice of a polynomial with an associated isolating interval (and interval containing exactly one distinct root of a polynomial) along with whether the root has odd or even multiplicity and, if needed, the Sturm sequence of the polynomial.
 Two intervals can be compared by first seeing if the isolating intervals are disjoint.
 If they are, then we know the ordering of the respective roots.
 If not we can subdivide each of the intervals (using the endpoints of the other interval) and repeat.
-In order to avoid subdividing endlessly when comparing equal roots, once we subdivide a constant number of times, we use the Sturm sequence of p and p'q (where p and q are the two polynomials and p' is the derivative of p) to evaluate the sign of the second at the root of the first one directly (note that this Sturm sequence is applied to a common isolating interval of the roots of interest of both polynomials).
+In order to avoid subdividing endlessly when comparing equal roots, once we subdivide a constant number of times, we use the Sturm sequence of and (where and are the two polynomials and is the derivative of ) to evaluate the sign of the second at the root of the first one directly (note that this Sturm sequence is applied to a common isolating interval of the roots of interest of both polynomials).